cp-yago/autofi-social-network/README.md

 - [Styled Components](https://styled-components.com/) To create less bulky components and with scoped styles.
 - [Immer](https://immerjs.github.io/immer/) To help us handle with immatable data.
 - [Testing Library](https://testing-library.com/docs/react-testing-library/intro/) and [Jest](https://jestjs.io/) To automatically test our components.

+## What can be improved in future versions?

+This app was developed to meet the basic requirements but there are several improvements that can be implemented in the future, for example:

+- Pagination: The app is currently listing all API posts with no page limit.
+- Persist the comment in the state: If the page is reloaded the comments are lost

 ## How to run?